Maurice Èmile Aenishanslin: Arrest

 On the 12 April 1943, Aenishanslin was arrested along with his mistress Edwige Couchon, by the Gestapo.
 In October 1943, Aenishanslin was sent to Fresnes Prison.
 On the 4 November 1943, he was sentenced to death by a military tribunal.
 However, the Swiss authorities intervened and his sentence was commuted to 10 years in a military prison.
 Edwige Couchon, who was arrested at the same time was deported to Germany and sent to Ravensbrück concentration camp.
 Couchon fell ill and was sent to the gas chambers, where he was gassed to death on 9 March 1945.

 After the war

 Aenishanslin survived the war.
 In 1945 he attended the funeral of Germaine Schneider in Zurich.
 In 1946-1947, he was still associated with Unipectine in Paris.
 In 1948, Aenishanslin along with Hans Schauwecker and Karl Hofmaier, were engaged in exporting books by the communist publisher, "Mundus Verlag" to the Allied occupation zone of Germany.
 On 26 October 1957, Aenishanslin remarried Geneviève Gambaro in Savigny-sur-Orge (Seine et Oise) and often went to the hamlet of Coppet in La Chapelle, Edwige Couchon's native village, where he died.

-On 29 September 1961 Aenishanslin name changed.
-It wa initially Aenishänslin but was frenchified to Aenishanslin by judgment of TGI Seine.
+On 29 September 1961 Aenishanslin changed his surname.
+It was initially Aenishänslin but was frenchified to Aenishanslin by judgment of TGI Seine.